Isère: Departmental politics

 The President of the Departmental Council has been Jean-Pierre Barbier of The Republicans (LR) since 2015.

 Following the 2021 departmental election, the Departmental Council of Isère (58 seats) was composed as follows:

 Representation in Paris

 National Assembly

-In the 2017 legislative election, Isère elected the following representatives to the National Assembly:
+In the 2024 legislative election, Isère elected the following representatives to the National Assembly:

+In 2024, all the Renaissance and Democratic Movement candidates lost their seats: to La France Insoumise in the 1st and 9th constituencies, and to RN-coalition parties in the 8th and 10th.
+The other representatives were all reelected.

 Senate

 In the 2017 Senate election, Isère elected Didier Rambaud (La République En Marche!), Guillaume Gontard (miscellaneous left), Frédérique Puissat (The Republicans), Michel Savin (The Republicans) and André Vallini (Socialist Party) for the 2017–2023 term.

+Transport

+The department is served by Alpes–Isère Airport which provides flights to some European destinations.
+However, other airports such as Lyon–Saint-Exupéry Airport and Geneva Airport are also used by air travellers from the department as both airports provide more domestic and international destinations.

 Culture

 The Grande Chartreuse is the mother abbey of the Carthusian order.
 It is located 22 km north of Grenoble.

 As early as the 13th century, residents of the north and central parts of Isère spoke a dialect of the Franco-Provençal language called Dauphinois, while those in the Southern parts spoke the Vivaro-Alpine dialect of Occitan.
 Both continued to be spoken in rural areas of Isère into the 20th century.